 Fire/evacuation drills are conducted monthly.
 Each drill is entered into the Emergency Drill Reporting System.
-Diagrams of primary and secondary evacuation routes are posted in each occupied space next to the exit door clearly indication, by contrasting color and number, each route of evacuation.
+Diagrams of primary and secondary evacuation routes are posted in each occupied space next to the exit door clearly indicating, by contrasting color and number, each route of evacuation.

-Any person can activate the nearest file alarm pull station when discovering valid cause for a building evacuation.
-Additionally, students and staff may be notified by an administrator via public announcement system if an evacuation of the building /campus is deemed necessary.
+Any person can activate the nearest fire alarm pull station when discovering valid cause for a building evacuation.
+Additionally, students and staff may be notified by an administrator via public announcement system if an evacuation of the building/campus is deemed necessary.

-The Superintendent of Schools annually establishes a District Critical Incident Response Team (DCIRT).
-The DCIRT is responsible for assisting Lindsey Hopkins Technical College with emergencies/criti al incidents as needed and coordinating district resources.
-The Superintendent shall develop and update, as needed, a Critical Incident Response Plan (CIRP)/Emergency Operations Plan (EOP) for Lindsey Hopkins Technical College.
-The DCIRT, will be responsible for providing updates to the plan and training for school site administrators.
-Pursuant to Florida statutes, the CIRP/EOP should be confidential and exempt from public record.
+M-DCPS, as well as Lindsey Hopkins Technical College, establishes a District Critical Incident Response Team (DCIRT).
+The DCIRT is responsible for assisting schools with emergencies/critical incidents as needed and coordinate District resources.
+The DCIRT will be responsible for providing updates to the plan and training for school site administrators.
+Pursuant to Florida statutes, the CIRP/EOP should be confidential and exempt from pub-lic record.